brianritchie1312/Topcat_Selenium/README.md

 * There is no 64bit windows version of chromedriver so the script downloads 32bit version for windows regardless of the system or user override.
 * Only some versions of chromedriver have 32bit linux versions, so double check versions.
 * For use in IDEs or environments without CLI arguments, there is a block at the end of the arguments section with example arguments, uncomment it (and comment out `args = parser.parse_args()`), modify the arguments as you wish then run.
+* Chrome (64.0.3282.119) does not work with chromedriver 2.35 or any version (as of 26/01/18) so you will have to use an older version of chrome or skip chrome

 Organization of script